 We had a chance to talk to Bob about his background, what drew him to ISDenver, and what he's most excited about taking on our school!

 Our inclusive, globally minded community develops highly motivated and academically successful bilingual learners.
-ISD students are inter-culturally adept and make positive contributions in a complex world. -ISDenver Mission
+ISDenver students are inter-culturally adept and make positive contributions in a complex world.

-With an eye on fulfilling our mission, we are proud to emphasize who we are -- a nurturing, caring community of learners, educators, and families -- and what we are -- a preeminent school where the passion is real.
-We invite you to join us in underscoring our commitment to people by making your tax-deductible contribution to ISDenver and designating your generosity across Community Giving Priorities:
+Funds from community giving emphasize who we are -- a nurturing, caring community of learners, educators, and families -- and what we are: a preeminent international school where the passion is real.
+We invite you to partner with us in our commitment to our learners by making your tax-deductible contribution to ISDenver and designating your generosity across Community Giving Priorities.

 - FACULTY INVESTMENT FUND

 Given our faculty members' incredible talent and passion as educators, it is not a surprise that families continually ask, "How can we do more for our teachers?"
 We are pleased to launch this fund that provides the opportunity to support our faculty above and beyond the operational program and classroom budgets.

 Resources designated to this fund may be used for opportunities that help ISDenver attract and retain the very best faculty, such as: